 I on the other hand only took cover for brief respites.
 I was gravity jumping on top of enemies, catching bullets with a magnetic shield and rhino charging through their ranks.

 The combat is intense and visceral.
 There is a lot of feedback as enemies react to being shot, either by flinching or being knocked down.
 Enemies can be frozen, exploded, shattered, and otherwise gibbed in an explosion of gore.
 The variety of effects from your Outrider’s powers manifest in speculator ways.
-From burned enemies poofing away like Spider-Man, to the Trickster straight up imploding them through time-space shenanigans.
+From burned enemies poofing away like an end game Spider-Man, to the Trickster straight up imploding them through time-space shenanigans.

 The combat is smart despite the fast pace.
 Different enemies require different tactics from snipers, armored foes, or even captains wielding random assortments of superpowers.
 The game also throws hordes and hordes of enemies at you.
 It strikes a clean balance between making you feel like a powerful beast cutting through swaths of fodder, and handing you your own ass if you get arrogant.